xor-ranavikrant/Readme/Ignite Lab.md

 ![Sources related to the collection](media/images/image4010.png)

 >**Note:** For a detailed interactive experience with Microsoft Purview, please refer to the Purview Lab.

 ----

-That is how you as Data Engineers have helped Wide World Importers gain actionable insights from its disparate data sources, thereby contributing to future growth, customer satisfaction, and competitive advantage.
+Congratulations!
+You as Data Engineers have helped Wide World Importers gain actionable insights from its disparate data sources, thereby contributing to future growth, customer satisfaction, and competitive advantage.

+In this lab we experienced the creation of a simple integrated, open and governed Data Lakehouse foundation using the Microsoft Analytics Solution pattern.

+In this lab we covered the following:
+1. As a first step we looked at Data ingestion from a spectrum of analytical and operational data sources into the Lakehouse.
+We started with Streaming data and analytics pipeline using ADX for a near real time analytics scenario followed by Synapse pipelines that ingested raw data from analytical/ operational data sources to the Bronze layer.

+2. The second step was to explore offline data and analytics pipeline using open Delta format and Azure Databricks Delta Live Tables.
+We stitched streaming and non-streaming data (landed earlier), to create a combined data product to build a simple Lakehouse.

+3. In the third step, we explored ML and BI scenarios on the Lakehouse.
+Here we reviewed MLOps pipeline using the Azure Databricks managed MLflow with Azure ML.
+Then using Power BI with Synapse serverless SQL pool capabilities we derived actionable insights.
+We explored Explore SQL Analytics with Azure Databricks and Azure Synapse Serverless.
+Last, but not least, we leveraged Purview for data governance.